On This Day In History: Howard Carter Discovered King Tut’s Tomb In The Valley Of The Kings – On Nov 4, 1922

 Carter's interest in ancient Egypt was born when he was still a young boy and one day saw his father paint a portrait of a famous Egyptologist.

-At the age of 17, Carter began to work; his father had found him a job as an artist for an archaeologist.
+Carter's father found him a job as an artist for an archaeologist when he was17.

-Soon thereafter, in 1891, he traveled o Egypt and started to explore ancient sites.
-He became very good in improving the methods of copying tomb decoration.
+Soon after that, in 1891, he traveled o Egypt and started to explore ancient sites.
+He became very good at improving the methods of copying tomb decorations.

-Carter worked for many years under different archaeologists at sites including Amarna.
-Then, he was employed by Lord Carnarvon, a wealthy English aristocrat who was very interested in ancient Egyptian history.
+Carter worked for many years under different archaeologists at sites, including Amarna.
+Then, he was employed by Lord Carnarvon, a wealthy English aristocrat interested in ancient Egyptian history.

-Carter started excavating, but after some years Lord Carnarvon became impatient at the luck of results.
-Lord Carvon told Carter he had Carter he had only one more season of funding to find the tomb of King Tutankhamun.
+Carter started excavating, but Lord Carnarvon became impatient at the lack of results after some years.
+Lord Carnarvon told Carter he had only one more season of funding to find the tomb of King Tutankhamun.

 Carter was under pressure, but he was lucky.

-Howard Carter entered King Tutankhamen's burial chamber and found a series of coffins that contained the teen king's mummified body,
+Howard Carter entered King Tutankhamen's burial chamber and found a series of coffins that contained the teen king's mummified body.
+Public domain

-On November 4, 1922, a boy who worked as a water fetcher on the excavation started to dig in the sand with a stick.
-There, he discovered a stone step and he quickly showed it to Carter.
+On November 4, 1922, a boy who worked as a water fetcher on the excavation started digging in the sand with a stick.
+He discovered a stone step there and quickly showed it to Carter.

 On November 26, 1922, Carter and Lord Carnarvon entered the tomb, where they found an immense collection of gold and treasures.
-Some months later, on February 16, 1923, Carter opened the innermost chamber and found the sarcophagus of King Tutankhamun and this became one of the greatest discoveries in the history of Egypt.
+Some months later, on February 16, 1923, Carter opened the innermost chamber and found the sarcophagus of King Tutankhamun, which became one of the most significant discoveries in the history of Egypt.